google/starlark-go/README.md

 We reserve the right to make breaking language and API changes at this stage in the project, although we will endeavor to keep them to a minimum.
+Now that the project's long-term name ("Starlark") has been decided, we plan to copy this repository to github.com/google/starlark and change the canonical import path for all packages to starlark.net/starlark.
+The current github.com/google/skylark repository will be frozen.
-Once the project has its long-term name (see below) and location, and the Bazel team has finalized the version 1 language specification, we will be more rigorous with interface stability.
+Once the Bazel team has finalized the version 1 language specification, we will be more rigorous with interface stability.

 ### Credits